Purpose and scope

 Falls search strategy.pdf (194k)

-This BPG replaces the RNAO BPG Prevention of Falls and Fall Injuries in the Older Adult (2002) and its revisions (2005, 2011).
+This new edition will replace RNAO's BPG Prevention of Falls and Reducing Injury from Falls (2017) and Prevention of Falls and Fall Injuries in the Older Adult (2002, 2005 and 2011).